anaconda121/Competitive-Programming-OLD/README.md

   - can be found in usaco/contests

 <br> <br> Timeline and Progress
-- Dec 2020:
+- Contest Solutions and Explainations
- - Started CP for real
+  - can be found in usaco/contests
  - Passed USACO Bronze (1000)
 - Jan 2021:
  - 733 on USACO Silver